-For more in-depth tutorials on meditation for lucid dreaming, check out my digital course, The Lucid Dreaming Fast Track.
-It contains a separate guide to meditation, specific guided visualizations for creating lucid dreams, and a guided meditation MP3.
+For more in-depth tutorials on meditation for lucid dreaming, check out my online study program, The Lucid Dreaming Fast Track.

 When it comes to daily meditation for lucid dreaming, many people think it's a nice idea but can't imagine finding the time to practice it.
 This is the first mental block.
 Modern life puts huge time stresses on all of us.
 That can make us miserable - always feeling like we never accomplish what we really want.
 And this kind of frustrated mindset can affect our health too.

 The beauty of meditating is that it actually helps you to focus your mental energy and think more clearly.
 This allows you to get your priorities straight and get more things done.
 It is almost a paradox that taking time out for this generates more free time in your daily life.
 A simple 15-minute daily routine will relieve you of stress and encourage inner peace.

 By practicing guided meditation for lucid dreaming, you will enhance your self awareness and develop a focused mindset.
 You will enhance your visualization skills and this mental imagery will inspire you when it comes to lucid dreaming.